Toward Compact Deep Neural Networks via Energy-Aware Pruning: Method

 where $U$ and $V$ denote the left and right singular vector matrix respectively and $S$ indicates the diagonal matrix of singular values $\sigma_n$ where $S = diag(\sigma_1, \sigma_2, \dots, \sigma_N)$.

 $\vert \vert \mathbf{\hat{x}} \vert \vert _ \ast$ denotes \textit{nuclear-norm}, the sum of the singular values which can represent the energy of the model~\cite{DBLP:journals/corr/Sadek12}.
-Here, based on our hypothesis, a useful rule of thumb for the efficient filter pruning is to optimally preserve the energy throughout the network.
-In this respect, based on equation~\ref{eq:svd_3}, we can not only evaluate the distribution, but also estimate the contribution of the feature spaces simultaneously, which can be applicable for a pruning criterion.
+Here, based on our hypothesis, a useful rule of thumb for efficient filter pruning is to optimally preserve the energy throughout the network.
+In this respect, based on equation~\ref{eq:svd_3}, we can not only evaluate the distribution of the feature spaces but also estimate the contribution of the feature spaces simultaneously, which can be applicable for a pruning criterion.
 Additionally, it provides necessary and sufficient conditions for rank consistency while minimizing the loss of the model ~\cite{Bach08}.
-For this reason, it leads to achieve the consistent results regardless data quality as well as data quantity.
+For this reason, it leads to achieving consistent results regardless of data quality as well as data quantity.
+The procedure based on the pruning method is outlined in Algorithm~\ref{alg:pruning}.